Public-Health-Wales/phwcookiecutter/README.md

 - Commit the repo set up.
 - Push to GitHub (create a new repo on GitHub and follow the instructions to push an existing repo).
 - Set up branch protection so contributors cannot push directly to the `main` branch.
 Find this option in repo settings on GitHub.
+- Follow the instructions in CONTRIBUTING.md to continue developing.

 # What does this do?